Occupational Therapy Week is an annual event celebrated by occupational therapists around the...

 MSc, BSc Physiotherapy

 I qualified as a Chartered Physiotherapist in 1992, and have specialised in the field of neurosciences since 1996.
-In April 2012 I transferred my position to work within the Brighton and Sussex University Hospitals NHS Trust Major Trauma Service.
+In April 2012, I transferred my position to work within the Brighton and Sussex University Hospitals NHS Trust Major Trauma Service.
+Since May 2020, I have been employed as an AHP Consultant Neurorehabilitation as part of a transformation process for neurorehabilitation services across Greater Manchester.

 I joined Somek and Associates in 2008 since when I have written many medico-legal reports following instructions from both Claimant and Defendant Solicitors and Insurers.
 I have undergone formal training in the medico-legal process and am fully aware of my responsibilities under the Civil Procedure Rules (CPR) pertaining to Expert Witnesses.